We are in this together!

 Communication is our top priority.
 Expect Amanda to talk with you about your expectation regarding COVID practices and you are encouraged to ask her any question.
 We know it can be awkward having conversations about exposure, personal protection measures, and symptoms.
 Let us help by just diving into the subject.
 Have a question?
 Just ask.
 We are committed to transparency.

-Currently, Amanda is working with only one in-person family at a time in order to reduce interactions.
+Currently, Amanda is working with a limited amount of families in person in order to reduce interactions.

 Before coming to the home, or upon arrival, Amanda and the parents will discuss what additional measures may be taken.
 These will vary from family to family based on everyone's comfort level and may include: